AnthonySteele/anthonysteele.github.io/CodingStandards.md

 Some rules are "Always" and "Never" cases, but the majority will be "Should" / "Should not" strength: it says "Prefer to do it this way, unless you have a good reason to do otherwise, as this is a sensible default."
-It instructs novices who have no preference yet, without blocking experts from making exceptions where necessary.
+It instructs novices who have no preference yet, without blocking experts from making exceptions where there is a good reason to.

 ## Rules Should Have Reasons